RegestaItalia/abapcicd/README.md

 When a Github Release is created, the TRM publish workflow will trigger.

+The release can then be found on the registry here [https://trmregistry.com/#/package/abapcicd](https://trmregistry.com/#/package/abapcicd).

 # Distribute

 As soon as the TRM release is completed, the TRM install workflow is triggered.